Our task is to show people that in many ways they got what they ordered, right?

 It exists next to another country called Russia.

-Russia is a bigger country, Russia is a powerful country.
+Russia is a bigger country.

 Russia decided to invade a smaller country called Ukraine.

-So basically that's wrong.
+So basically, that's wrong.

-Um it's next to a bigger country called Russia.
+Okay, so Ukraine is a country in Europe and it's next to a bigger country called Russia.

-Uh, but not in the average public school, they actually need to go to a real school.
+They actually need to go to a real school.

-Um no offense to good public school teachers out there.
+No offense to good public school teachers out there.

 Now, Kamala Harris has spoken out again.